 RFQs are the simplest method of competition.
 RFQs can be made by phone, fax, mail or email.
 When issuing an RFQ be sure all potential vendors are given the same requirements and specifications with which to prepare a quote.
 RFQs are used when purchasing a common item which can be easily identified.
 When issuing an RFQ, the lowest quote must receive the award unless you have specific reasons to reject it (e.g., they did not quote on the identical product you requested or they cannot meet your delivery requirements that were required in the solicitation document.)

 A direct purchase (non-competitive) can be made when it has been determined that it is not feasible or appropriate to compete the procurement.
 For example, it is not practical to get competitive quotes for a box of pencils or other simple, inexpensive products.
-There are three methods for making direct purchases:
+There are two methods for making direct purchases:

 Purchasing Card - This is the simplest, most efficient method.
 The order is placed by giving the vendor your Purchasing Card (Departmental VISA) number.
 This affords the vendor immediate payment and simplifies the Accounts Payable process.
 There are thorough instructions regarding how to utilize your purchasing card on the OSU Purchasing Card web page or you can contact Accounts Payable at 737-0650, if you have any questions about a Purchasing Card.